Convergence Criteria for Euro

-The Euro is an ambitious project to develop monetary union and a single currency.
-The Euro involves a common currency and also common monetary policy.
+The Euro is a project of a monetary union and a single currency.
+The Euro involves a common currency and also a common monetary policy.
 Therefore, for membership to be successful, countries have to meet certain convergence criteria which include:

 1. Inflation rate: No more than 1.5 percentage points higher than the average of the three best performing (lowest inflation) member states of the EU.